 Check the NOVA Science Magazine 2023 and learn more about the work carried out by the Research and Development Units of NOVA.

-In 2013, the Portuguese Foundation for Science and Technology (FC&T) evaluated 75% of the R&D Units with “Exceptional”, “Excellent” or “Very Good”.
-This results were way above the national average of Portuguese Universities.
+In 2018, the Portuguese Foundation for Science and Technology (FC&T) evaluated 87% of the R&D Units of NOVA with “Excellent” or “Very Good”.
+These results were way above the national average of Portuguese Universities.